The 7 Best Camp Chairs of 2017

 There are many styles of camping.
 Some people go off the grid in Patagonia.
-Others park their trailers in a lot.
-But no matter what, every camper likes to take a load off.
-As a result, the market for camping chairs includes everything from heavy, relatively luxurious chairs to ultralight chairs that can slot into a pack.
+Others park their van and camp wherever they can find a parking spot with a view.
+But no matter what, at the end of a long day of backpacking, fishing, hunting or even just swimming in the lake nearby, every camper likes to take a load off, and the cold, hard ground won’t cut it.
+There’s a camp chair for everyone; collapsible seating ranges from heavy, relatively luxurious chairs you’ll need a car to tote around to ultralight chairs that can slot snugly into a backpack.
 These are our favorites for kicking back outdoors.

 Helinox Chair Zero

 Best Lightweight Technical Option: Released last year, the Helinox Chair Zero is the lightest four-legged camp chair on the market.
 It weighs in at just over a pound and offers a seating height of 11 inches.
 The Chair Zero is also extremely easy to set up: its frame is made from one tent-style, shock-corded pole and the seat itself is one piece of ripstop polyester.

 Packed Dimensions: 3.9 x 3.9 x 13.8 inches

 Best Durable and Lightweight Option: Crazy Creek’s foam and fabric chairs have been providing back support for campers in every environment for over 30 years.
 The Crazy Creek Hex 2.0 is dead simple, and that’s a good thing.
 It consists of one piece of fabric folded at a 90-degree angle and held together by two nylon straps.
 It’s light and affordable, and best of all, because there are no aluminum poles to bend, it’s incredibly durable.
 You can fold it, roll it and jam it into whatever you’re using to pack your gear.

 NEMO Stargaze Recliner Luxury